-The standout moment of his career so far came at Wolverhampton, where he won a Class 1 race — one of the top races in Britain.
-For a jockey still in his twenties building a book of rides, landing that kind of race is a significant marker.
-It shows that when the occasion has called for it, Rawlinson has delivered.
+The highlight of his career so far came at Wolverhampton, where he landed a top-level Class 1 race — one of the most prestigious races in Britain.
+For a jockey still in the early stages of his career, winning at that level is a significant moment.
+It proves he can handle the big occasion when it comes along, not just grind out winners on a busy midweek card.

 | Course | Races | Wins | Win rate |